 Time Keeper and Alarm

-All the watches tested featured some sort of digital timekeeper device in addition to a stopwatch, countdown timer, and alarm.
-The Casio brand watches like the Casio SGW300HB and the Casio PRW-6000Y stood out for having five alarms as opposed to just one (found in all models).
+They are watches, after all, so all of the models that we tested feature some sort of digital timekeeper in addition to a stopwatch, countdown timer, and alarm.
+The Casio brand watches like the Casio SGW300HB and the Casio PRW-6000Y stood out for having five alarms as opposed to just one.
 In addition, both watches feature a world clock with different time zones.
-The SGW300HB showcase 31 time zones while the PRW-6000Y has 29 time zones.
+The SGW300HB showcases 31 time zones while the PRW-6000Y has 29.

-In general, we like the GPS watches better for time simply because the GPS automatically changed when entering a different time zone.
-The Suunto Core, on the other hand, has a dual time option where you can enter the current time of your current location in one place, and keep your home time in another.
-All watches except the Casio PRW-6000Y had a long alarm length and volume.
+In general, we like the GPS watches better for time simply because the GPS automatically changes the time when entering a different zone.
+The Suunto Core, Suunto 9 Baro and Garmin Fenix 5x Plus Sapphire have (at least) a dual time option that allows you to enter the current time of your current location in one place, and keep your home time in another.
+All watches except the Casio PRW-6000Y have a long alarm duration and volume.
 We would have liked to see a longer beeping time with the Casio as it wasn't long enough to wake us up during some deep sleeps.

 When looking at display quality, we simply evaluated each screen, its size, and how easy it is to see during both the day and night.
 We also looked to see if the background color settings could be changed, and how easy it was to see the watch in all conditions.
-In the end, a large watch face with a mineralized glass composition, with different font colors scored higher than those without.
+In the end, a large watch face with a mineralized glass composition and different colors scored higher than those without.

-The Casio SGW300HB comes in last with its much smaller watch face and less durable watch face.
-The old-school font on the watch face is easy to see, but not nearly as nice as the other options out there.
+The Casio SGW300HB comes in last with its much smaller and less durable watch face.
+The old-school font is easy to see, but not as nice as the other options out there.

 Comfort and Fit

 When evaluating comfort and fit, we looked at which watches felt the most comfortable on the wrist.
-We gave these watches to a slew of friends and family to test both inside and out.
+We gave these watches to a slew of friends and family to get some additional input on both.
 We looked at the band material, the breathability of the band, its weight, whether or not the watch would fit well over and under clothing, and whether or not the band had an ergonomic fit.
-In the end, we learned that watches with a more ergonomic fit, a more breathable band, and slimmer profile scored higher than those without.
+In the end, watches with a more ergonomic fit, a more breathable band, and slimmer profile scored higher than those without.

-The Casio PRW-6000Y is the only watch that features a carbon fiber insert in its lightweight construct, making it one of the most durable bands tested.
-We also like its ergonomic fit and lighter and thinner profile.
-All of these watches scored a solid 9 out of 10 in this category, for different reasons.
+The Casio PRW-6000Y is the only watch that features a carbon fiber insert in its lightweight construction, making it one of the most durable bands we tested.
+We also like its ergonomic fit and lighter, thinner profile.
 The Suunto Traverse also features a lightweight design, but many of our testers did not like the non-breathable band.
-The band is also attached directly to the watch face, making it less ergonomic than the aforementioned.
+The band is also attached directly to the watch face, making it less ergonomic than the others.

-The Garmin Fenix 5 is BIG.
-Even though many of our testers liked the large display for checking stats, this watch scored as one of the lowest in this category.
-Many felt that the watch face was large and bulky, and often hard to fit underneath clothing.
-Finally, the Casio SGW300HB scored lowest in this category.
-Despite it being the most lightweight watch, many of our testers thought the tiny, scratchy, cloth-based band was not very comfortable to wear.
+The Garmin Fenix 5x Plus is big.
+Even though many of our testers liked the large display for checking stats, we feel that the watch face is large and bulky, and often hard to fit underneath clothing.
+Its saving grace is the highly flexible, adaptable band.
+The Casio PAG240B-2 scores lowest; the rigid, thick, scratchy, cloth-like band is not very comfortable to wear.
 It also proved to be less breathable, and hard to fit over layers.

 The watches that we tested in this category feature important functions that hikers, backpackers, and climbers want most.
 In addition to telling the time, these features include altimeters, barometers, and digital compasses.
-We tested the performance of each of these attributes all while rating the ease of use and the product's interface to help you narrow down the selection and find the best product to purchase.
-We know that selecting just one watch out of the competition can be difficult but hope that this review has proven to be helpful when making your decision.
+We tested the performance of each of these attributes all while rating the ease of use and the products' interface to help you narrow down your selection and find the best product to purchase.
+We know that selecting just one watch from the pack can be difficult, but we hope that this review is a helpful resource.